 Nestled on the shore, just outside of the city centre, the Polaria Arctic Experience Centre offers an immersive journey into the polar realms.
 Architecturally unique, its icy design mirrors the Arctic’s frozen landscapes surrounding the city.

 Within, you will discover interactive exhibits showcasing Arctic ecosystems, wildlife, and climate challenges.
-The centrepiece, an Arctic aquarium, housing bearded seals that gracefully glide through icy waters.
+The centrepiece, an Arctic aquarium, houses bearded seals that gracefully glide through icy waters.
 Polaris also presents compelling short films capturing the essence of Arctic life.

 Fjellheisen